-John M. Quinn serves as Architectural Barrier Specialist for Access to Independence.
-John completes architectural drawings and provides essential scope-of-work design and development in the implementation of architectural barrier removal services provided through the DHCR Access to Home program, the DDSO and a variety of other grant programs.
-John is currently pursuing his Certified Aging in Place Specialist certification.
-John has more than 20 years experience in the construction field.
+John M. Quinn serves as Senior Accessibility Design Specialist for Access to Independence (ATI).
+John completes architectural drawings and provides essential scope-of-work design and development in the implementation of architectural barrier removal services provided through the DHCR Access to Home program, the DDSO and a variety of other fee-based programs.
+John is a Certified Aging in Place Specialist and has more than 20 years experience in the construction field.

 Anne Marie Piche serves as Transition Specialist for Access to Independence.
 Anne works with service providers, as well as social workers in nursing homes, to coordinate the access and delivery of community-based supports and services to individuals interested in home and community-based sevices rather than institutional-based services.
 Anne identifies and helps to eradicate barriers to community integration.
-Anne also provides essential support to the Cortland County NY Connects initiative thanks to funding from a Balancing Incentive Program (BIP).
+Anne also coordinate's the Agency's collaboration with the Cortland County Area Agency on Aging on its NY Connects initiative.

 Jarett Withers serves as Clerical Assistant for Access to Independence.
 Jarett provides behind-the-scenes administrative and operations support for the Agency’s youth transition, work readiness and systems advocacy programs.
 Jarett is also instrumental in providing data management support.